peteroupc/html3dutil/tutorials/colors.md

 Take `#ff80cc` as an example.
 The color defined is a carnation pink.
 There are four parts to this example:

 * The `#` identifies this word as a color.
 * The `ff` is two letters and/or digits that show the red component of the color.
 This is a so-called hexadecimal number, or base-16 number.
 Each digit of this number can range from 0-9 and from A-F, with 0 being the lowest digit, and F being the highest digit.
 The highest two-digit value is 00, and the lowest two-digit value is FF (256).
+(The digits A-F may appear in upper or lower case.)
 * The `80` is a base-16 number showing the color&#8217;s green component.
 * The `cc` is a base-16 number showing the color&#8217;s blue component.

 The notation may also include an additional base-16 number, as in this example: `#ac80ccff`.
 Here, the last `ff` shows the color's alpha component (see "What Is an Alpha Component?", below).

-It looks complicated at first, but I will now show a way to easily make your own colors in this notation.
+It looks complicated at first, but the section "How Do I Make HTML Colors?" will show a way to easily make your own colors in this notation.

+### Shortened Notation

+* Colors with only three base-16 digits are the same as their expanded six-digit form.
+For example, `#f8c` is the same as `#ff88cc`.
+* Colors with only four base-16 digits are the same as their expanded eight-digit form.
+For example, `#f8ce` is the same as `#ff88ccee`.

 ## How Do I Make HTML Colors? <a id=How_Do_I_Make_HTML_Colors></a>